 With that technique, overriding templates is quite easy.

-The only constraint is to respect the signature of the lambda expression required by the Transformer
+The only constraint is to respect the signature of the lambda expression required by the Transformer class.

 Furthermore, you are free to organize your template extensions the way you want.